 1 Note, the study area is indicative of where solar PV modules may be located and subject to further assessment through the EIS process.
-Facilities such as the operations building, construction compound and the location of battery storage containers is yet to be defined.
+Facilities such as the operations building, construction compound and substation lay outside of this area, and the location of battery storage containers is yet to be defined.